samiamlabs/ros2_dotnet/README.md

 ROS2 for .NET
 =============

 TODO - update README.
-This works for Dashing now.
+This works a bit for Dashing now - examples of talker and listener and message generation. (lots to do still)

 Notice
 ------